Paybear/paybear-samples/README.md

   <tbody>
   <tr>
       <td>fiat</td>
-      <td>Fiat currency for exchange (usd, eur, cad and other)</td>
+      <td>Fiat currency (usd, eur, cad, rub etc)</td>
   </tr>
 </tbody></table>

 <h4>Response:</h4>
-The API always with a JSON string containing the rates from several online exchanges, as well as the average rate.
+The API returns a JSON string containing the rates from several online exchanges, as well as the average rate.
 It is recommended to cache the rates for 10-15 minutes.

 <h4>Response example:</h4>